LouisAndreN/ml-ems-nilm-esp-prototype/README.md

 # Status : 🚧 **In progress**
 - Dashboard for visualization
 - Individual device signatures recording for classification library
-- Consideration of PCM1808 to get more harmonics for advanced devices and Deep Learning Model evaluation for prediction and anomaly detection
+- Consideration of PCM1808 to get more harmonics for advanced devices and Deep Learning Model evaluation for classification, prediction and anomaly detection

 # How to run